 If you have been served with a lawsuit from the private student loan lender known as the National Collegiate Trust, then you are not alone.
 Many students and graduates are being taken to court by the NCT for not paying their student loans.
 For private student loan borrowers, this is a serious problem.
 With various measures being taken by institutions such as the NCT, lawsuits are extremely common.

 If you are looking to defend yourself in a lawsuit, then settlement before the court case is typically the only option if you have already defaulted on an NCT loan.
-Despite this, once the lawsuit goes to court, NCT is often beat because there are many holes in their chain of paperwork.
+Despite this, once the lawsuit goes to court, NCT often has many holes in their its of paperwork.

 The NCT is notoriously big on filing lawsuits, and they do so very regularly.
 Unfortunately, this situation gets worse whe you realize that most people are not aware of the situation and what they need to do to easily win their case.
 The most important thing to know is that you need to show up in court.
 If you do not, then the NCT will win a default judgment against you, which opens the door to wage garnishments, liens, and bank account levies.